SaltaIT/eyp-redis/README.md

 ### What redis affects

 * manages redis package
-* disables default redis service, on CentOS 7 also masks the systemd service
+* disables default redis service, on CentOS 7 also masks it
-* manages as many services as redis instances
+* creates as many services as redis instances

 ### Setup Requirements